w3f/research/docs/polkadot/implementors-guide/guide.md

 The Candidate Backing Job represents the work a node does for backing candidates with respect to a particular relay-parent.

-The goal of a Candidate Backing Job is to produce as many backed candidates as possible.
-This is done via signed [Statements](#Statement-type) by validators.
+The goal of a Candidate Backing Job is to produce as many accurate [Statements](#Statement-type) about candidates as possible.
 If a candidate receives a majority of supporting Statements from the Parachain Validators currently assigned, then that candidate is considered backed.

 *on startup*
 * Fetch current validator set, validator -> parachain assignments from runtime API.